 Here at Recruitee we have a set of tags that we use as the "voice of our candidates" i.e. the people we recruit.
-Depending on what they tell us, we'll tag them as “Senior", "Support", "Amsterdam", etc. or the stage that they are in like "on-site", "phone screen", and so on.
+Depending on what they tell us, we'll tag them as “Senior", "Support", "Amsterdam", etc. or the hiring stage they're in like "on-site", "phone screen", and so on.

 Sometimes we'll get even more specific with our tags for candidates, like "cancellation term of 2 months".
 When you're ready to review your candidates and move to your next hiring phase, you can revisit your tags and sources.
 There, the candidates and jobs you've tagged will be all in one place.